Kroiririoroirkk/terrekin-server/WORLDSTRUCTURE.md

         },
         {
           "scene_type": {"const": "dialogue"},
-          "uuid": {
+          "entity_name": {
             "type": "string",
-            "$comment": "UUID of the entity that is talking."
+            "$comment": "Name of the entity that is talking."
           },
           "dialogue": {"type": "string"}
         }